ShreeVakthi18/face-recognition-attendance-security-hardening/README.md

 ---

+## Real-World Experience

+This project provided hands-on experience in assessing and hardening an **existing company application**, identifying real application security weaknesses, implementing practical security controls, and validating the effectiveness of the remediation.

+---

 ## What Makes This Different

 - **Existing company system** — security assessment and hardening were performed on an existing face recognition attendance application rather than a deliberately vulnerable practice application.